cjakabos/portfolio-web/docs/platform/showcase-demo-contract.md

 ## Guardrails

-- Hero setup is the default support path for first-time readers.
+- Portfolio mode is the default support path for first-time readers.
-- Supporting and optional modules must not silently redefine the hero path.
+- Supporting and optional modules must not silently redefine the default walkthrough.
 - Missing optional dependencies must produce clear warnings, not vague failures.
 - `./scripts/showcase-preflight.sh` is the required local readiness check for official showcase tours.
 - `./scripts/showcase-reset.sh` is the supported path back to a deterministic demo state.
+- `./scripts/showcase-up.sh` is the supported one-command startup path for all showcase modes.